Orleans Public Defenders: Hurricane Katrina

 After Hurricane Katrina hit in August 2005, there would not be a single criminal trial in New Orleans for nearly ten months.
 Many public defender clients were lost in the upheaval.
 With no revenue from traffic citations and court fines, the public defense system collapsed.
 In the months after the storm, at least 6,000 defendants had no legal representation.
 Eleven months after the hurricane and into 2006, the public defense system was still in shambles.

 The turmoil of the hurricane ultimately led to the reform of the public defense system in New Orleans.
 Since many of the attorneys on the old public defense panel had left the city, new attorneys had to be recruited.
 Derwyn Bunton was interested in the rebuilding effort, who later became the head of the office.
 With millions in funding flowing into the city, new board members established full-time public defenders.
-They office took the new name: the Orleans Public Defenders Office.
+The office took the new name: the Orleans Public Defenders Office.
 The office received many donations to assist the rebuilding effort.